bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 If you do NOT want to disable the Seagate Media app service then set the KEEP_SEAGATE_MEDIA environment variable to any value.

-Note that if you are upgrading the Linux kernel then you **must** disable the Seagate Media app service otherwise the unit will hang on boot.

 #### Remove the defunct TappIn service
 By default the script will disable and remove the TappIn remote access service on the Seagate Central.
 This service has been non